Gifts For Train Lovers

 For a really special steam train day trip, travel on the Northern Belle.
 This beautiful private luxury train first entered service in 2000 after careful restoration by Venice-Simplon Orient Express.
 Travel in one of seven Northern Belle carriages that are all named after British castles or stately homes.
 Each one has been beautifully furnished to evoke the 1930s and the romance of train travel with specially commissioned fabrics, brass and intricate marquetry.

 One of the highlights of a day trip on the Northern Belle is the fine dining on board.
-Enjoy a five-course meal and champagne as you admire the countryside views before reaching your chosen destination.
+Enjoy canapes and champagne followed by a four-course meal as you admire the countryside views before reaching your chosen destination.
 Departing from stations around the UK, this is a glamorous day out and a steam train present your loved one will never forget.

 Best Steam Train Dining Experience For Two